Apply or renew a Blue Badge

 Apply for a Blue Badge

-We aim to process applications within 6-8 weeks of receipt of all requested information.
+We aim to process all applications within 8 to 12 weeks from receipt of application and all required supporting documentation.

 By making an application you confirm that the information supplied is true and correct.